estii20/water-cycle-quiz/README.md

 ![Start page](assets/images/README-images/start-button.png "Start page image for Water Cycle Quiz")

 - The heading section has a Logo with font awesome image of clouds, rain and sea and the name of the quiz.
-- Number of questions displayed and motivational message to players.
+- Number of questions displayed and motivational message to players, "Let's learn!"
-- Start button call to action, with the motivational message "Let's learn!"
+- Start button call to action
 - Score area

 An event listener waits for a click on the start button.
-The start button shown waits for a click and shows the start button in the quiz area and the score area tally.
+The start button in the quiz area and the score area tally are visible.
+The next button is hidden using CSS `display: none;`

-Once the quiz starts, the first question from the question list displays, the next button appears and the start button is hidden using CSS display none.
+Once the quiz starts, the first question from the question list displays, the next button appears and the start button is hidden using CSS class `hide`.

 The function to begin the quiz iterates through the questions array and displays each in order.
 There are fifteen in total.